2022 Algoma District municipal elections: Mayor

 One-term incumbent Sally Hagman has been re-elected as mayor of Blind River by acclamation.

 Bruce Mines

 Mayor

 The results mayor of Bruce Mines were as follows.

 Dubreuilville

 Beverley Nantel was acclaimed as mayor of Dubreuilville.

 Mayor

 Elliot Lake

 The following were the results for mayor of Elliot Lake.

 Mayor

 Incumbent mayor Dan Marchisella was challenged by city councillor Chris Patrie, accessibility advocate Mike Thomas, and Geraldine Robinson.

 In January 2023, just a few weeks after taking office, Patrie was removed from office in a ruling that he had violated municipal conflict of interest rules by lobbying, in his prior term as a city councillor, to have the city's new recreation centre built near the Oakland Plaza, in which he is a part owner, instead of on the former Algo Centre Mall site.
-The city has not yet officially announced how it will fill the vacancy; deputy mayor Andrew Wannan is currently serving as acting mayor, while Patrie has appealed the ruling.
+Deputy mayor Andrew Wannan served as acting mayor, while Patrie appealed the ruling; after Patrie lost his appeal, Wannan was elevated to the full mayoralty by the city council in February 2024.